Trading 212 Review 2025

 Summary

 Share trading is traditionally more expensive than funds on DIY investment platforms and the level of downloads and reviews suggests there is a market for low-cost dealing.
 Trading 212 presents share and CFD dealing in a user-friendly way.
 It is quick and easy to sign up and you can get exposure to anything from shares to gold and cryptocurrency by easily switching between its investment and CFD account.
 There are even video guides and tools to help you understand and monitor the market.
-But there is a big risk as there is no one to check that users are actually understanding what they are watching or doing.
+But there is a big risk as there is no one to check that users understand what they are watching or doing.

 This means there is a risk of losing money by failing to build a diversified portfolio or by backing the wrong shares.
 The easy accessibility of CFDs is also dangerous as these are products more suitable for sophisticated investors rather than beginners as losses can be huge.
 Tax-free earnings via an ISA are attractive but you are limited to shares and ETFs with no option for mutual funds which can be more diversified and you also can’t use other tax wrappers such as a pension.